stvnrlly/subharmoniclone/README.md

 - a frequency dial for the main oscillator, which moves that groups base note up the scale
 - a subdivision dial for each suboscillator, from 1/1 through 1/16

-One the right-ish side, the 4 rhtyhms, each moving from 1/1 to 1/16.
+One the right-ish side, the 4 rhythm divisions, each moving from 1/1 to 1/16.

 ## Page 2: Sequences

 Move with E2, adjust with E3.
+Press K2 to mute the highlighted step.

+Hold K1 while adjusting E3 to randomize the current sequence.

 Sequence 1 is on top, sequence 2 below.